 Paul and his family eventually moved to Charlotte in 1993.
 Since then, Paul’s career has taken off — he has primarily worked in the plaintiffs’ personal injury field, representing both individuals and large entities alike.
-He has tried cases in the areas of personal injury, products liability, wrongful death, malpractice cases, business disputes, and more.
-He has obtained jury verdicts in excess of a million dollars in both federal and state court.1 He has also settled many more cases before they went to trial — and settled many of those for over a million dollars.1 He has tried cases in North Carolina, South Carolina, Texas, and Louisiana in both state and federal courts.
+He has tried cases in the areas of personal injury, products liability, wrongful death, malpractice, business disputes, and more.
+He has obtained jury verdicts in excess of a million dollars in both federal and state court.1 He has also settled many more cases before they went to trial — many of those for over a million dollars.1 He has tried cases in North Carolina, South Carolina, Texas, and Louisiana, in both state and federal courts.

 The Blackwater Shooting: “I can’t believe I’m in the middle of this”

 Despite the many big, important cases Paul has handled in his 30+ years practicing law, one in particular stands out.
-Paul’s “Wow I can’t believe I’m in the middle of this thing” is the Blackwater Massacre case, where he represented the civilian victims and families of those who were injured or died by the hands of Blackwater private military contractors in Nisour (Nisur/Nissor) Square in Baghdad, Iraq on September 16, 2007.
+Paul’s “Wow, I can’t believe I’m in the middle of this thing” moment is the Blackwater Massacre case, where he represented the civilian victims and families of those who were injured or killed at the hands of Blackwater private military contractors in Nisour (Nisur/Nissor) Square in Baghdad, Iraq on September 16, 2007.